 Locating the OBD fuse

 The OBD fuse usually blows for a good reason, overloading the circuit.
-That’s because the OBD fuse is commonly shared with the cigarette lighter or 12 v socket or other consumers.
-Plugging in a damaged accessory like a phone charger or using a high-consuming device such as a fan may cause the fuse to blow
+That’s because the OBD fuse is commonly shared with the cigarette lighter, or 12 v socket, or other consumers.
+Plugging in a damaged accessory, such as a phone charger, or using a high-consuming device, such as a fan, may cause the fuse to blow.

 Your vehicle will likely have multiple fuse boxes fitted; three are common.
 One under the hood, one in the trunk, and another behind the dashboard.